 Lesson: Teaches kids to ask permission to enter the pool

 Sometimes kids get so excited about swimming that they forget to ask permission to enter the pool.
 But if you make it a fun family “secret,” kids will love being a part of it.
 When working on water safety worksheets or playing water safety activities, encourage your child or children to agree on a secret code or password that they can use to ask permission to enter the pool.

 Lesson: Help kids be more comfortable in the water

 Children can be divided into teams or work individually, depending on how many are present.
-Have children enter the water at waist-deep level and provide each child or team with a list of items that they need to find.
-Drop items into the pool and have the children retrieve all of the items on their list.
+Have them enter the water at waist-deep level and provide each child or team with a list of items they need to find.
+Drop the items into the pool and have the children retrieve all of the items on their list.
 The first child or team to gather all of the items wins!

-Lesson: Will teach children about currents
+Lesson: Teaches children about currents

-Of the summer safety for kids games, this one is best for children who are learning or have learned how to swim underwater.
+Of the summer safety games for kids, this one is best for children who are learning or have learned how to swim underwater.
 One child is “it” and starts in the middle of the swimming pool, while the other players will start against the same wall at one end of the pool.
 The players will then try to reach the opposite end without being tagged by the player who is “it”.

 The player who is “it” closes his or her eyes and can call out “dolphin” (children swim above water), “froggy” (children swim in the middle of the water) or “submarine” (children swim underwater).
 While keeping his or her eyes closed, the “it” player must try and tag a player.
 Any player who gets past whoever is “it” yells, “Survivor!”
 Whomever is tagged then becomes “it”.